-- ✓ Unique ID of the certificate. - C Date of issue and date of expiry of the certificate.
-B - An informational text clarifying the scope of the smart readiness indicator, in particular about energy performance certificates.
+- ✓ Unique ID of the certificate.

+- Solution of the certificate.

+- An informational text clarifying the scope of the smart readiness indicator, in particular about energy performance certificates.
 Where available, the energy performance class of the building or building unit as specified by a valid energy performance certificate.